Hawks family: George Hawks (1801–1863)

-Joseph Hawks (1791 - 1873)
+Joseph Hawks (1791–1873)

 Joseph Stanley Hawks, JP DL, of Jesmond House, Newcastle upon Tyne, was the son of George Hawks of Blackheath (1766 -1820), who was the brother of Sir Robert Shafto Hawks.
 Joseph Stanley Hawks was a merchant banker who served as Sheriff of Newcastle.
-He married Mary Elizabeth Boyd, who was the daughter of William Boyd of the Boyd merchant banking family which had founded the Bank of Newcastle, and who was the brother of the industrialist Edward Fenwick Boyd.
+He married Mary Elizabeth Boyd, who was the daughter of William Boyd of the Boyd merchant banking family, which had founded the Bank of Newcastle, and who was the brother of the industrialist Edward Fenwick Boyd.
 William Boyd was a descendant of Sir Francis Liddell; and of Sir Thomas Liddell, 1st Baronet, (whose family governed the North of England in the 16th and 17th centuries); and of Frances or Francisca Forster (d.
 1675) (who had been the wife of Nicholas Forster of Bamburgh Castle); and of Sir William Chaytor of Croft.

 Mary Hawks (later Moody) (b.
 1829)

 Joseph's daughter, Mary Susannah Hawks, married Major-General Richard Clement Moody, who was the founder of British Columbia, by whom her children included Josephine 'Zeffie' Moody, who married Arthur Newall, who was the son of Robert Stirling Newall, who was a business associate of the Hawks family.
 Richard Clement Moody named the 400-foot hill in Port Coquitlam, "Mary Hill", after his wife Mary.
-The Royal British Columbia Museum possesses a trove of 42 letters that were written by Mary Moody from the Colony of British Columbia (1858–66) to her mother and to her sister, Emily Hawks, who were in England, that have been of interest to scholars of the ruling class of the British Empire.
+The Royal British Columbia Museum possesses a trove of 42 letters that were written by Mary Moody (nee Hawks) from the Colony of British Columbia (1858–66) to her mother and to her sisters, Juliana Hawks and Emily Hawks, who were in England, that have been of interest to scholars of the ruling class of the British Empire.

-Richard Stanley Hawks Moody (1854 - 1930)
+Richard Stanley Hawks Moody (1854–1930)

 Colonel Richard Stanley Hawks Moody CB was a distinguished British Army officer, and historian, and Military Knight of Windsor.